-Dutch police hunt suspect after shooting on tram kills 1
+Gunman kills 3 on Dutch tram; mayor fears terrorism

 - Boeing 737 Max 8 hit trouble right away, pilot’s tense radio messages show

-The Netherlands’ anti-terror coordinator raised the threat alert to its highest level around Utrecht.
-Pieter-Jaap Aalbersberg said the “threat level has gone to 5, exclusively for the Utrecht province.”
+The identities of the shooting victims were not immediately released, and Grapperhaus would not say if any were known to the gunman.

-“The culprit is still on the run.
-A terror motive cannot be excluded,” he said in a Twitter message.
+Political parties halted campaigning ahead of provincial elections scheduled for Wednesday that will also determine the makeup of Parliament’s upper house.
+A televised debate also was canceled.
+It was not clear if campaigning would resume Tuesday.

-Corder reported from The Hague.
-Geir Moulson in Berlin and Raf Casert in Brussels contributed.
+Mike Corder reported from The Hague.
+Raf Casert in Brussels and Geir Moulson and David Rising in Berlin contributed.